dushanpantic/grpc-server-mock/README.md

 ```
 Options:
 ```
 --host     Server host.                                               [default: "127.0.0.1"] --port     Server port.                                                   [default: "50051"] --folder   Path to folder with files for autowireing.                         [default: "."]
---silent   If set, noop logger will be used       [boolean] [default: false] --delay    Delay in milliseconds before returning response.    [default: "0"]
+--silent   If set, noop logger will be used                       [boolean] [default: false] --delay    Delay in milliseconds before returning response.                   [default: "0"] --ordered  If set, responses will be ordered instead of random.   [boolean] [default: false]
 ```

 Expected format: